zenjabba/whmcs_plex/readme.md

 until you have all sections in your library mapped.
 Paste this JSON into the module settings.
 You will also grab the `id` of the library that you intend to use to let users know that they are suspended and put this into the module settings as well.

+Please Note: Create a folder in "modules/servers" and clone the repo into it.
+Edit the whmcs_plex.php file, change the "whmcs_plex" function to the name of your folder.
+Also, rename the whmcs_plex.php file to match the folder name.